Work With a Slip-and-Fall Attorney that Has a Proven Record of Winning

-The property owner should have taken care of these conditions to keep visitors to the area safe.
+The property owner is responsible for all maintenance issues.
+They should have rectified these dangerous conditions to keep visitors to the area safe.
 Our slip-and-fall law firm knows how to study the facts in your case to determine when one of these conditions rises to the level of negligence.

 Common Locations of Slip-and-Fall Accidents

-At an arena parking lot, the property owner needs to install adequate lighting in the lot.
+Similarly, at an arena parking lot, the property owner needs to install adequate lighting in the lot.
 People using the parking lot at night need to be able to see where they are walking to avoid possible slipping hazards.
-A burned out light could be a sign of negligence.
+A burned-out light could be a sign of negligence.

-At an outdoor mall or city park, the property owner needs to ensure that all stairways, railings, and sidewalks are in working order.
-Any broken items in these areas that could result in a tripping hazard require immediate fixing to protect guests on the property.
+Finally, at an outdoor mall or city park, the property owner needs to ensure that all stairways, railings, and sidewalks are in working order.
+Any broken items in these areas that could result in a tripping hazard require immediate repair to protect guests on the property.

 Frequent Defendants in Slip-and-Fall Cases

 Our slip-and-fall attorneys in Atlanta have seen cases that frequently involve certain defendants in the Atlanta area.
-Some of the most common defendants in our service area include grocery stores, apartment complexes, cities, MARTA (Metropolitan Atlanta Rapid Transit Authority), and the Hartsfield Jackson Atlanta Airport.
+Some of the most common defendants in our service area include grocery stores, apartment complexes, cities, MARTA (Metropolitan Atlanta Rapid Transit Authority), and the Hartsfield-Jackson Atlanta International Airport.

-MARTA and the Hartsfield Jackson Atlanta Airport are some other common defendants in the area in slip-and-fall cases.
+MARTA and the Hartsfield-Jackson Atlanta International Airport are some of the other common defendants in the area in slip-and-fall cases.
 Our slip-and-fall law firm has multiple wins for our clients against these entities, too.
-With all of the foot traffic MARTA and Hartsfield Jackson Airport have, repairing fall hazards should be a bigger priority for their premises.
+With all of the foot traffic MARTA and Hartsfield-Jackson Atlanta International Airport have, repairing fall hazards should be a bigger priority for their premises.